 Test Everything!

-Be sure to test your matches, lighters, sparkers, etc. I once purchased waterproof matches and when I tried them and they would not light.
+Be sure to test your matches, lighters, sparkers, etc. I once purchased waterproof matches that would not light.
 Had I needed these in the field it could have made a bad situation much worse.
-These were simple waterproof matches and they would not light at all.
+These simple waterproof matches would not light at all.
 I also purchased a sparker that did not work.
-Be SURE to test all of your equipment because your life could rely on this equipment.
+Test all of your equipment because your life could depend on it.
+Make sure all fire extinguishers are fully charged and ready.
+Replace any old or non-operating fire extinguishers.